Xundrug/EPB/README.md

       * If use the default options, it will only update the ligand polar atom charges, and the default output is LigWithNewCharges.mol2

              EPBLigCharge.py -p 1g5s

              the ouput file is: LigWithNewCharges.mol2

       * If you want to change the output file format, you can add -f options.
            * if you add the option -f pdb, eg:

-                                    EPBLigCharge.py -p 1g5s -f pdb
+             run: EPBLigCharge.py -p 1g5s -f pdb

              the ouput file is: LigWithNewCharges.pdb

            * if you add the option -f None (that is to say output file contain pdb and mol2), eg:

-                                    EPBLigCharge.py -p 1g5s -f None
+             run: EPBLigCharge.py -p 1g5s -f None

              the ouput file is: LigWithNewCharges.mol2, LigWithNewCharges.pdb

       * If you want to change the output filename, you can add -o options

-                                    EPBLigCharge.py -p 1g5s -o 1g5s_new
+             run: EPBLigCharge.py -p 1g5s -o 1g5s_new

              the output file is: 1g5s_new.mol2

       * If you obtain the picture of the ligand, use "-k" options

-                                    EPBLigCharge.py -p 1g5s -k 1
+              run: EPBLigCharge.py -p 1g5s -k 1

               the output file is: LigWithNewCharges.mol2, 1g5s_I15_A_400.png

       * If you want to reserve the Intermediate file in order to understand the process, you can add -t 1 option, eg:

-                                    EPBLigChrage.py -p 1g5s -t 1
+              run: EPBLigChrage.py -p 1g5s -t 1

               the output: LigWithNewCharges.mol2, tmp_file (is a folder which store the temporary file) the middle temporary file will saved in tmp_file, the inforamtion of each temporary file write in tmp_file.dat, and you can use "-n" to define the temporary directory and the illustrate filename also change at the same time.
               example:

-                                    EPBLigChrage.py -p 1g5s -t 1 -n 1g5s_temp
+              run: EPBLigChrage.py -p 1g5s -t 1 -n 1g5s_temp

               the output: LigWithNewCharges.mol2, 1g5s_temp (is a folder which store the temporary file)

    2、If you have two file ----- one is protein file(format: pdb), and other is ligand file(format: pdb/mol2)
                                  both of them is the protein file(format: pdb)

       * if protein file name is 1g5s_receptor.pdb and ligand file name is 1g5s_ligand.pdb(or 1g5s_ligand.mol2), eg:
+        * if input format is pdb

-                                    EPBLigCharge.py -p 1g5s_receptor.pdb -l 1g5s_ligand.pdb
+          run: EPBLigCharge.py -p 1g5s_receptor.pdb -l 1g5s_ligand.pdb

+        * if input format is mol2
-                                    EPBLigCharge.py -p 1g5s_receptor.pdb -l 1g5s_ligand.mol2
+          run: EPBLigCharge.py -p 1g5s_receptor.pdb -l 1g5s_ligand.mol2

-   *** For example 3, the other option usage, you can get it from example 1.
+   *** For example 2, the other option usage, you can get it from example 1.
        You can give the options in any position, but make sure the option key close to the option.

 Examples
 --------
    1、Download the complex from RCSB PDB (https://www.rcsb.org/)

-                                    EPBLigCharge.py -p 1g5s -t 1
+      run: EPBLigCharge.py -p 1g5s -t 1

-      the output: 1g5s.pdb (download file)
-                  LigWithNewCharges.mol2 (the ligand file which update the atom charges) tmp_file (is a folder, and contain some temporary files, the information write in tmp_file.dat)
+      the output: 1g5s.pdb (download or use local file) LigWithNewCharges.mol2 (the ligand file which update the atom charges) tmp_file (is a folder, and contain some temporary files, the information write in tmp_file.dat)